 Infant immunity has never been fully understood.
 Scientists have not been able to explain why the natural killer cell responses are deficient.
 In this study, the experts demonstrate the role of a cell (transforming growth factor beta- TGF-β) that can help us understand why.

 TGF-β is a protein that controls cellular differentiation, proliferation, and other important functions in most cells.

 Whoa, whoa, whoa… stop RIGHT THERE.
 What’s that?
 Infant immunity has never been fully understood?
 Is that why authorities get to dictate a parents choice of vaccination?
-TGF-β plays a factor with these too.
-Is that why we get to be threatened and forced to sign waivers that virtually admit that we are negligent irresponsible parents when we forgo vaccines?
-Is that why we are scoffed at and even YELLED at when we even question them?
+Is that why they get to be threatened and forced to sign waivers that virtually admit that they are negligent irresponsible parents when we forgo vaccines?
+Is that why they are scoffed at and even YELLED at when they even question them?
 Because nobody even knows for sure what is going on with babies’ immune systems?
 Because nobody even really knows how they work for sure?